AitoDotAI/kickstart/README.md

 Now that we know the structure, we can start creating the database schema.

 ## Creating your Aito schema
-Now we define the tables, columns and their individual types and other specifications in JSON format.
-This important step is a little tedious but necessary for ensuring the correct format for the data.
-In the next chapter we introduce our Command Line Interface (currently alpha version) to automate some of this process.
+Now we define the tables, columns and their individual types and other specifications in the JSON format.
+This important step is a bit tedious but also necessary to ensure correct formatting of the data.
+In the next chapter we introduce our Command Line Interface (currently alpha version) for the automation of some parts of this process.

-The structure of the JSON is following:
+The structure of the JSON:
 ```
 {
 “schema”: {